kunalsxngh/CRUD_project/README.md

    * Implement a Users table, and allow for User's to sign in and out.
       * This would allow for only the Authors of the review to be able to edit their reviews
    * Improved CSS designs throughout the site
+   * Currently the User is unable to add the name of the game they are reviewing, this could possibly be an addition in the future

   # Author